-I teach beginners and intermediate voice students.
-My lessons generally include a combination of vocal technique and breathing exercises, while touching on topics such as: style, rhythm, interpretation, verbal/nonverbal communication, repertoire, phrasing, ear training and improvisation.
+I teach beginner, intermediate and advanced voice students.
+My lessons generally include a combination of vocal technique and breathing exercises, and cover fundamental elements of style, rhythm, interpretation, verbal/nonverbal communication, repertoire, phrasing, ear training and improvisation

 Every human being is involved in song at some point in time.
-As a beginner and intermediate voice teacher, I strive to provide students with the tools necessary to achieve his or her singing goals by promoting healthy and thorough development of the singing voice.
+As a voice teacher, I strive to provide students with the tools necessary to achieve one’s own personal singing goals by promoting healthy and thorough development of their singing voice.
 Every student will ultimately follow his or her own individual path when it comes to vocal training.
-I feel it is my job, as a voice teacher, to inspire students to seek out their own voices and explore their own vocal potential in a fun, safe and supportive environment.
+I feel it is my job to inspire students to seek out their own voices and explore their own vocal potential in a fun, safe and supportive environment.
 While working on elements that include vocal technique, alignment, posture, breath management, support, rhythm, color and phrasing, I strongly encourage students to take a step further in interpretation and non-verbal communication.
 As a singer, I believe that a large part of our craft relies on our ability to transmit our inner selves through our music and thus remain genuine and true to our own personal calling and experiences.

 “Foschi is today’s vocalist, blazing the trail for a new style of jazz vocals, not adhering to traditional sounds or rhythms, but appealing to a new generation of listeners, while still honoring jazz as a tradition.
 She is truly original and far from the norm as a composer and as a vocalist.” ~ H. Allen Williams, JazzTimes, May 2013